Shelby Mustang: 1971 Shelby Europa

 Although production of Shelby GTs in the USA had ceased, a total of nine 1971 "Shelby Europa" GT-350 and GT-500 Mustangs were produced under license by Belgian dealer Claude Dubois for the European market.
 Seven Fastbacks (Ford used the term Sportsroof) and two convertibles were produced; of which seven were M-code and one H-code cars.
 One 429SCJ J-code Fastback was produced, though its whereabouts today are unknown.
 Both convertibles and one fastback were modified to GT-500 with 351-HO.
 Both convertibles are located in Finland.
 All 1971 Shelby Europas were based on 1971 Mustang.
 Previously it was believed that 14 cars were produced, but the total production number of nine cars was confirmed in 2014 by cross-check of Claude Dubois' files and Ford Factory Mustang production data.

 2nd generation 2005–2009 (S-197 I)

 Shelby CS6/8

 Shelby, along with Paxton, also designed a new variant based on the V6 Mustang.
-Modifications include a supercharged motor producing 350 hp, 20" wheels bearing the Shelby name and the Cobra badge on each side and the decklid, a 2" drop in suspension, Baer/Shelby 14-inch front and rear brakes, an aggressive front fascia and a dual exhaust.
+Modifications include a supercharged motor producing 350 hp, 20-inch wheels bearing the Shelby name and the Cobra badge on each side and the decklid, a 2-inch drop in suspension, Baer/Shelby 14-inch front and rear brakes, an aggressive front fascia and a dual exhaust.
 Shelby also created the CS8, a 4.6-liter V8 variant of the CS6.
 The Shelby CS6/8 was not available as a factory release.
 However, Shelby had made the CS6/8 kit available for purchase.
 But then the contract with Hertz GT-H came, and only a handful of CS6/8' were built, making them one of the rarest cars ever built by Shelby.

-Only 17 CS6s were known to exist.